MACARENAFRANCES/MACARENAFRANCES/README.md

 ## Hi there 👋
-I have studied a BSc in Computational Mathematics and a BSc in Economics, as well as a BSc in Marketing.
-Always eager to learn and explore new things.
+I have a background in **Computational Mathematics**, **Economics**, and **Marketing**.
+I’m highly curious, always eager to learn, and interested in applying data and analytical thinking to real‑world problems.

 - **Programming Languages:** Python, R, SQL
-- **Analysis Tools:** Tableau, Power BI, Excel, MATLAB, Gretl
+- **Analysis Tools:** RStudio, jupyter, mysql, SAS, Tableau, Power BI, Excel, MATLAB, Gretl
-- **Interests:** Finance, Statistics, Programming.

-I'm passionate about understanding different cultures and interacting with diverse groups of people.
-I have a deep interest in economics, particularly in the realm of circular economy and sustainable processes.
-My goal is to leverage economic principles to create sustainable business models that reduce waste and promote the efficient use of resources.
+- **Interests:** Finance, statistics, data analysis, and programming.
+Outside of tech, I enjoy music, painting, learning languages, and solving complex problem.
+In my free time, I enjoy spending time with friends and family and learning about new cultures.

 - 📫 How to reach me: [macarenafrances3@gmail.com](mailto:macarenafrances3@gmail.com)